BharathNMurthy/rc-assignment-api/README.md

 # rc-assignment-api
-API's to manage the roles and permission of the company
+API's to manage the roles and permission of the company.